Shopify/hydrogen-v1/docs/decisions/release-strategy/README.md

 We want to keep iterating Hydrogen now that we have reached v1.0.
 Especially against the unstable Storefront API version.
 This requires us to determine a smart Git and NPM strategy which:

-- Allows us to keep maintaining the existing stable version of Hydrogen packages with packages and minor improvements
+- Allows us to keep maintaining the existing stable version of Hydrogen packages with patches and minor improvements

 - Allows us to start building the next major version of Hydrogen without jumping through a bunch of hoops